JordanMartinez/purescript-jordans-reference/22-Projects/Readme.md

         - Run approach (all folders)
     - Explain and show how to test and benchmark our code
 - to introduce the reader to a few commonly-used libraries in the "real world."
-    - We'll introduce/overview the libraries we'll use in later projects before using them in those projects.
 - to help the reader determine which approach with which they feel most comfortable (there is no "the one and only way" to doing this)

 Note: each 'project' folder in the `src` folder has a corresponding folder in the `test` and `benchmark` folders.
 When reading through a project's files, read through its `src` folder's content before its `test` folder's content, followed by its `benchmark` folder's content.